jangler/s3mml/README.md

 Usage:

-	usage: mk.py [-h] {pmd} infile [outfile]
+    usage: mk.py [-h] {opl2,opna} infile [outfile]

-	Convert a ScreamTracker 3 module to MML for the target compiler.
+    Convert a ScreamTracker 3 module to MML for the target compiler and sound chip.
 Currently, only AdLib instruments are supported, and the only target compiler is PMD.

     positional arguments:
-	  {pmd}       target MML compiler
+      {opl2,opna}  target MML compiler
       infile       input S3M file
       outfile      output MML file (default based on infile name)

     optional arguments:
       -h, --help   show this help message and exit

 Some quick notes off the top of my head: